LadyRiverSong/INJAC_1/README.md

 - This progam is a text-based game that directly challenges norms and understandings of street harrassment.
 It takes users on a story based journey, and ends with asking how many threats of violence were present in the game.
 - The understanding underpining this project is that cat-calling is a threat of violence, as it is often accompanied by acts of real violence.
 - There is a language warning, with one use of a swear word, and the game revolves around the concepts of violence.

+## Execution
+You can view the execution here: [https://youtu.be/FyKZA7igGVM](https://youtu.be/FyKZA7igGVM)

 ## Technologies Used
 - PyGame